 5. Missing Shingles

 You can tell just by looking at your roof if you’re missing a shingle.
 If you had a recent storm with a lot of wind or rain or even hail, you should do a visual inspection of your roof at the first opportunity.
-If you have missing shingles in your roof valley, as we just pointed out above, this is a potential moisture issue.
+Missing shingles in your roof valley, as we just pointed out above, points to a potential moisture issue.
 If there are more than a few shingles missing, this is a sure sign your roof is getting older and needs replacement.

 6. Cracked Shingles